How Your Support Helps Rehema House:

 Skills Program: With a full-time Skills teacher who teaches the girls to sew, make jewelry, art, this area of Rehema House's programs has flourished

 How Your Support Helps Mercy House Empower Women Globally:

-- Coordinate and facilitate Fair Trade Friday working currently in 9 countries
+- Coordinate and facilitate Fair Trade Friday working currently more than 20 countries

 - Develop global partnerships with non profit groups on the ground empowering women